Economic history of China before 1912: Early Qing

+High Qing

 After crushing all Ming royalists in the south by 1683, the Kangxi Emperor revoked destructive measures, such as princely estates and the clearing of the shoreline.
-He quickly recovered the war-ravaged economy and initiated a period of great prosperity in history.
-Under his successors' reigns, the Qing dynasty reached its peak in the Kang–Qian Age between the reigns of the Kangxi Emperor and the Qianlong Emperor.
-This period is also known as "High Qing", during which Kangxi and his successors controlled the areas of Xinjiang and Tibet, conquered the Dzungar Khanate and exercised tighter control over these regions than the Ming dynasty had.
+He quickly recovered the war-ravaged economy and initiated a period of great prosperity in history, known as the High Qing era.
+Under his successors' reigns, the Qing dynasty reached its peak between the reigns of the Kangxi Emperor and the Qianlong Emperor.
+Thus this period is also known as the Kang–Qian Age, during which Kangxi and his successors controlled the areas of Xinjiang and Tibet, conquered the Dzungar Khanate and exercised tighter control over these regions than the Ming dynasty had.
 This removed a major threat to China and incorporated the regions of Xinjiang and Mongolia into the Chinese economy.

 During the Qing dynasty, foreign food crops, like the potato, were introduced during the 18th century on a large scale.
 These crops, along with the general peace in the 18th century, encouraged a dramatic increase in population, from approximately 150–200 million during the Ming to over 400 million during the Qing.
 During the 18th century, markets continued to expand as in the late Ming period.
 To give people more incentives to participate in the market, they reduced the tax burden in comparison with the late Ming, and replaced the Corvée system with a head tax used to hire labourers.
 China continued to export tea, silk and manufactures, creating a large, favorable trade balance with the West.

-Reversing one of the Ming's trends, the Qing government interfered greatly in the economy.
+The Qing government intervened considerably in the economy, partly in the hope to ensure social stability.
 The monopoly on salt was restored and became one of the greatest sources of revenue for the state.
 Qing officials tried to discourage cultivation of cash crops in favor of grain.
 Wary of the power of wealthy merchants, Qing rulers limited their trading licences and usually refused them permission to open new mines, except in poor areas.
 Merchant guilds proliferated in all of the growing Chinese cities and often acquired great social and even political influence.
 Rich merchants with official connections built up huge fortunes and patronized literature, theater and the arts.
 Cloth and handicraft production boomed.
+Scholars also describe the period from the late Ming up to the High Qing era as a second commercial revolution, which was even more transformative than the first that occurred earlier during the Song dynasty.
+By the end of the 18th century what historians sometimes refer to as a "circulation economy" or "commodity economy" developed, in which commercialization penetrated local rural society to an unprecedented degree.

 Copper was obtained from Japan.
 Copper also came from Yunnan.

+In the late 18th and early 19th centuries, productivity stagnated and government revenues began to decline.
+Along with a decline in revenue, the Imperial state's administrative capacity began to decrease.